-Bell outage impacting voice services in Ontario
+Bell outage impacting voice services in Ontario [Update]

 Some Bell customers in Ontario are experiencing issues with voice services.

-The Bell Support Twitter page gives no details as to what may be causing the issue but says the company is working towards a solution.
+The Bell Support Twitter page gives no details as to what may be causing the issue but says customers “may need to toggle airplane mode on and off to restore service.”

 Bell Mobility customers in Ontario may be experiencing a voice service outage.
 We are working to restore services as quickly as possible.